 It’s tempting for homeowners to keep an old refrigerator available for cold drinks in the summer or as a backup option when hosting parties.
-But, keeping this spare refrigerator running all year for rarely-used items can cost you in the long run.
+But, keeping this spare refrigerator running all year for rarely used items can cost you in the long run.
 Old refrigerators are often less energy efficient, which will drive higher energy bills each month.
-Also, when refrigerators are kept in unheated garages, they cannot safely keep perishable food at the appropriate temperature during extreme changes of weather.
+Also, when keeping a refrigerator in a hot garage, they cannot safely keep perishable food at the appropriate temperature during extreme changes of weather.

 Pro Tip: If you need a spare refrigerator, your best bet is to keep it in your basement, not in your garage.